10 Things to Do in Cádiz in December

 Flamenco show| ©n8fire

-The Christmas zambomba is part of the typical folklore of Jerez de la Frontera and is a custom of the holidays before Christmas Eve that has remained unchanged since the eighteenth century.
-These festivities are celebrated in the patios of the neighbors, where tradition indicates that ham and wine sandwiches are shared while a group of people sing flamenco carols using zambombas and tambourines as instruments.
+The Christmas zambomba is part of the traditional folklore of Jerez de la Frontera and is a custom of the festive days leading up to Christmas Eve that has remained unchanged since the 18th century.
+These celebrations take place in the courtyards of local residents' homes, where tradition dictates that ham sandwiches and wine are shared while a group of people sing flamenco carols accompanied by zambombas and tambourines.

-To visit a zambomba is to attend one of the best flamenco shows in Cadiz and every year in Jerez guided tours are arranged through the streets of the city, brotherhoods, peñas, clubs and bars, where visitors can join the party.
+Attending a zambomba is like going to one of the best flamenco shows in Cadiz, and every year in Jerez there are guided tours through the streets of the city, the brotherhoods, the clubs, and the bars, where visitors can join in the festivities.

-In Jerez are also common solidarity zambombas, in which to enter you need to bring a food item or you can also attend the patios of the neighbors who enable the entry of tourists and usually charge an entrance fee equivalent to the price of a typical local dish.
+Charity zambombas are also common in Jerez.
+To enter, you must bring a food item, or you can attend the patios of neighbors who allow tourists to enter and usually charge an entrance fee equivalent to the price of a typical local dish.

-3. Visit the ice rink in the Plaza de San Antonio
+3. Visit the ice rink in Plaza de San Antonio

 Skating in Cadiz| ©Xtraice